chalecao/chrome-plugin-ai-prompt/Readme.md

 [Try Demo](https://chalecao.github.io/chrome-plugin-ai-prompt/)

-Propmt solution for plug-in implementation Refer To:
+Propmt solution for plug-in implementation refer following course:

 ChatGPT Prompt Engineering for Developers -- Chinese version of Ng's Chatgpt Prompt Engineering for Developers course, which teaches developers how to build Prompt and new LLM-based applications based on the OpenAI API, including: